 - The Anti-Defamation League

-There was limited space per school.
-See ICAN website.
+There is limited space per school.
+See the ICAN website for details and a registration link.